Article Printed in the August 14, 2003 edition of The Daily Record, Dunn, North Carolina.

 "I am the sole owner," he said.
 "We're the oldest independent locally-owned funeral home in Dunn."
 Mr. Smith pledged to maintain "the same level of service-nothing is going to change."

 The business first opened in 1908, with Mr. Skinner's grandfather J.L.
 Hatcher at the helm.
-He passed it on the his son-in-law Charles Skinner before Pete Skinner and Paul Drew became the owners of the business in 1957.
+He passed it on to his son-in-law Charles Skinner before Pete Skinner and Paul Drew became the owners of the business in 1957.
 Skinner moved from Broad Street to its current location on Erwin Road in 1990.

 "Pete's name is well established, he's a third generation funeral director," he said.
 "My name's not as well established as Pete's, but I'm a second-generation funeral director and my father served this community for 25 years."